ajavamind/Processing-Cardboard/README.md

 ### 2016/05/21

-  1. Modifications for Google VR SDK for Android (Cardboard) version 0.8.0
+  1. Modifications to use Google VR SDK for Android (Cardboard) version 0.8.0
+  2. Removed use of android.opengl.GLSurfaceView in PApplet because it is not accessible with Google VR SDK version 0.8.0

 ## Notes:
  The magnet pull trigger does not work well with my phone so I use new convert tap to trigger feature